victor-gil-sepulveda/pyRMSD/README.md

 If you compiled the package using the build script, an extra test suite will be available in the *src/calculators/test* folder with pure C tests.
 Run it inside this folder with ./test_rmsdtools_main

 ##6 - Benchmarks (Developers)
-Also available to users, inside the */benchmark* folder, there are the benchmarks used to assest the performance of pyRMSD.
+Also available to users, inside the */benchmark* folder, there are the benchmarks used to assess the performance of pyRMSD.
 There one can find some small scripts to test OpenMP parametrizations, calculation time of every implementation or even a small floating point error check.

 ##TODO